QuentinBultinck/RetroAchievements/Misc/CR/CR_RayForce.md

 **Opt-in/Opt-out Behavior**
 I've tested it—Player 1 and 2 can join or leave at any time, based on game settings or on death.
 Since this behavior wasn’t considered in the design, you’ll likely need to either:
-- Redesign a large portion of the set to account for both players, or
+- Redesign a large portion of the set to account for both players (you would earn some browny points)
 - Update the achievement descriptions to explicitly state that they apply only to Player 1 (this is the simpler option).

 Ideally, I’d recommend redesigning everything with Player 2 in mind—it would significantly improve your skill and the quality of the set.